 When leading Yoga Nidra workshops, I often begin by asking the students: “Is there anyone who doesn’t feel stressed?”
-Interestingly, nobody ever responds to this question other than by laughing.
+Nobody ever responds to this question other than by laughing.
 It's a question that doesn’t need to be answered.

 It was my own stress that led me to explore the practice of Yoga Nidra in depth.
-At the time when I was facing a huge decision to leave my graphic design profession for health reasons, I was also in the middle of applying for a mortgage, and considering a major move— all three transitions simultaneously.
-I was so stimulated by all that was happening in my life that I could no longer include any vigorous techniques in my daily yoga practice.
+I was facing a huge decision to leave my graphic design profession for health reasons, while applying for a mortgage, and considering a major move— three simultaneous transitions.
+I was so stimulated by what was happening in my life that I could no longer include any vigorous techniques in my daily yoga practice.
 Especially in my pranayama (yogic breathing) practice, I had to scale back to include only calming techniques.

 What is Yoga Nidra?